QuickBooks Blog

 Start by reviewing your accounts receivable.
 Make a list of all customers or clients who still owe you money, how much they owe, and how long the payment has been outstanding.
 Prioritize larger balances or older invoices, especially if you’re tight on time.

-Sell to an agency
+Consider selling to an agency

 If some accounts remain unpaid and the amounts are worth the effort, you can sell them to a collections agency.
 You won’t get the full amount, but it’s a way to recover some of it without chasing down every last dollar yourself.

-Step 4: Sell your business assets
+Step 5: Sell your business assets

 Once you’ve decided to close, it’s time to turn your business assets into cash.
 Selling equipment, inventory, furniture, or property can help you pay off outstanding debts and put some money back in your pocket.
+Keep in mind that some assets may be tied up as collateral on loans, so check with your lenders before listing anything for sale.

-List and value assets
+List and value your assets

 Start by listing everything your business owns—from large items like machinery or vehicles to smaller things like tools, office furniture, or computers.
 Assign each item an estimated value based on age, condition, and market demand.
 You might want to hire an appraiser for high-ticket items or real estate.